I once believed Mikhail Gorbachev was the greatest leader of the 20th century.

 Gorbachev made freedom possible.
 Full stop.

 In the Soviet Union alone he handed freedom to 280 million people.
 Taking in the whole Eastern Bloc he gave freedom to half a billion.
 Think about that a moment.
-He made massive, lasting change to people’s lives on a scale like no other.
+He made massive, lasting change to people’s lives on a scale like no other person before or since.
 He proved a world leader can make a positive difference.

 He did so with a strong intellect, and an inclusive leadership style, with politeness, tact, and an affable personality which earned him the nickname Gorby.